Nearly every Google Home and Nest product is on sale

-The big Amazon Prime Day blowout sale is almost here -- it starts this coming Monday, July 15, and runs for 48 hours.
-This year's Prime Day will be a great opportunity to get started with your smart home or expand on it, with deals on a variety of connected gadgets.
-Most of the deals to be had start on Monday, but rival retailers like Walmart, Target and eBay are challenging Amazon with their own sales, too.
+The big Amazon Prime Day blowout sale is on now -- it started on Monday, July 15, and is running for 48 hours.
+This year's Prime Day will be a great opportunity to get started with your smart home or expand on it, with deals on a variety of connected gadgets, including Amazon Echo products.
+But don't just feel like you have to stick with Amazon -- rival retailers like Walmart, Target and eBay are challenging the shopping giant with their own sales, too.

 Looking to smarten up your home?
 Look no further: A bunch of Google Home and Nest products are on sale at Walmart, many with considerable discounts.